d3/d3-request/README.md

 }
 ```

-The *row* conversion function can be changed by calling *request*.row on the returned instance.
+The returned *request* exposes an additional *request*.row method as an alternative to passing the *row* conversion function to d3.csv.
 For example, this:

 ```js
 d3.csv(url, row, callback);